scAB1001/notes-md/TO-DOs/Week 2.md

 ### COMP3771 User Adaptive Intelligent Systems (40/60)
 - [ ] Lecture notes (1)
 - [ ] Lecture notes (2)
-- [ ] Read and makes notes on  1-15 *Jameson, General-schema-of-user-adaptive-systems*
+- [x] Read and makes notes on  1-15 *Jameson, General-schema-of-user-adaptive-systems*
-	- [ ] Read the section about LILSYS and note:
+	- [x] Read the section about LILSYS and note:
 	- What information is collected about the user
 	- Can there be any concerns regarding the information collected about users
 	- Can you give examples of contemporary systems which are similar to LILSYS
-	- [ ] Read the section about the AGENTSALON and note:
+	- [x] Read the section about the AGENTSALON and note:
 	- Can you give examples of contemporary systems which are similar to AGENTSALON
 	- Identify three similarities between LILSYS and AGENTSALON
 	- Identify three differences between LILSYS and AGENTSALON
+- [ ] ESSENTIAL READING: *User Profiles for Personalized Information Access.pdf*
 - [ ] *Clark, B.R et al., Personalised Recommendations for the BBC iPlayer: Initial approach and current challenges*
 - [ ] Exam questions by section
 ### COMP3811 Computer Graphics (0/100)